designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ## Call graph checking

-To verify that your program meets a given specification it's possible to use the below kind of rule (`MUST_VERIFY_CALL_FLOW` action) which will traverse the call graph (only from the main function) of a program to check if a user is authenticated and has the permission before retrieving a possible secret.
+To verify that your program meets a given specification use the below kind of rule (`MUST_VERIFY_CALL_FLOW` action) which will traverse the call graph (only from the main function) of a program to check, in this exemple, if a user is authenticated and has the permission before retrieving a possible secret.

 ```javascript
 {